Adaptive Wing Loss for Robust Face Alignment via Heatmap Regression: Introduction

 From this discussion, we locate two issues of the widely used Mean Square Error (MSE) loss in heatmap regression: i) MSE is not sensitive to small errors, which hurts the capability to correctly locate the mode of the Gaussian distribution; ii) During training all pixels have the same loss function and equal weights, however, background pixels absolutely dominates foreground pixels on a heatmap.
 As a result of i) and ii), models trained with the MSE loss tend to predict a blurry and dilated heatmap with low intensity on foreground pixels compared to the ground truth (Fig.~\ref{fig:mse_heatmap}).
 This low quality heatmap could cause wrong estimation of facial landmarks.
 Wing loss~\cite{Feng_Wing_Loss} is shown to be effective to improve coordinate regression, however, according to our experiment, it is not applicable for heatmap regression.
 Small errors on background pixels will accumulate significant gradients and thus cause the training process to diverge.
-We thus propose a new loss function and name it Adaptive Wing loss (Sec\ref{sec:wing_loss}), that is able to significantly improve the quality of heatmap regression results.
+We thus propose a new loss function and name it Adaptive Wing loss (Sec.~\ref{sec:wing_loss}), that is able to significantly improve the quality of heatmap regression results.

 Due to the translation invariance of the convolution operation in bottom-up and top-down CNN structures such as stacked Hourglass (HG)~\cite{Hourglass}, the network is not able to capture coordinate information, which we believe is useful for facial landmark localization, since the structure of human faces is relatively stable.
 Inspired by the CoordConv layer proposed by Liu \etal~\cite{CoordConv}, we encode into our model the full coordinate information and the information only on boundaries predicted from the previous HG module into our model.
 The encoded coordinate information further improves the performance of our approach.
-To encode boundary coordinates, we also added a sub-task of boundary prediction by concatenating an additional boundary channel into the ground truth heatmap and training together with other channels.
+To encode boundary coordinates, we also add a sub-task of boundary prediction by concatenating an additional boundary channel into the ground truth heatmap which is jointly trained with other channels.